aarongill745/portfolio/content/blog/side-projects.md

 - Global state is accessible regardless of what workspace you're in.
 - Workspace states are scoped only to that directory.

+I use **global state** for links that I'll need for any project.
+Think google.com, chatgpt, etc.

+The **workspace state** is for bookmarks that I'll only need when I'm actively working that project, and don't want it carrying over elsewhere.
+Jira boards, Github repositorties, important confluence docs are usually scoped to a workspace.
+Most of my quick links are scoped to the workspace.